axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <p>If you are within striking distance of an IPO or some other &ldquo;liquidity event,&rdquo; you hire a bunch of people with bona fide credentials from well known companies.
 You name them CxOs because a big part of your IPO story is having &ldquo;a strong team.&rdquo;</p>
   <p>If you are far from IPO, or past it, you want to hire an &ldquo;effective&rdquo; team, no matter how they go about it, even if they go about it ruthlessly.
 And when it comes to finances they will get you what you need one way or the other.</p>
   <p>In a smaller company, the Big Boss&rsquo; main job is to raise money and set strategy.
 So, he hires an executive team who can take care of everything else.
 These folks are mostly competent and even nice (but they are their way of being neither).</p>
+ <h2>Firing</h2>
+  <p>It may be distasteful and a mark against the Big Boss. &ldquo;He made a mistake, he should have never hired such a duffus.&rdquo; However, when done is usually not a big deal as the Lesser Boss is given a generous severance in exchange for a signed promise not to sue the business.
  <h2>Strategy</h2>
   <p>Whether they think of it or they take it from someone else, the Big Boss sets the strategy.
 When it is all said and done, the strategy is how the company is going to make a bigger profit. &ldquo;The way we are going to grow&hellip;&rdquo;</p>